Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Results

-The spectral response at varying input power levels is presented in greater detail in Figs. \ref{fig3} g--i.
-At an input power of $P=-149$ dBm at the circulator's port, $S_{32}$ exhibits a Lorentzian-like resonance with the quality factor $Q = 236$, while $S_{31}$ shows a subtle resonance peak (Fig. \ref{fig3}g).
-Compared to the EMP circulator without coupling to an LC resonator, the LC-resonator-coupled configuration achieves significantly higher transmission, with an insertion loss of approximately $6$ dB at the transmission peak (see Appendix \ref{app:D}).
-This enhancement can be attributed to the impedance matching between the port impedance and the impedance of the QAH edge state.
+The spectral response at varying input power levels for the LC-resonator-coupled device is presented in greater detail in Figs.~\ref{fig2} j--l.
+At an input power of $P=-149\,\mathrm{dBm}$, $S_{32}$ exhibits a Lorentzian-like resonance with the quality factor $Q = 21$, while $S_{31}$ shows a subtle resonance peak (Fig.~\ref{fig2}j).
+Compared to the EMP circulator without coupling to an LC resonator, the LC-resonator-coupled configuration achieves significantly higher transmission, with an insertion loss of approximately $6\,\mathrm{dB}$ at the transmission peak (see Appendix~\ref{app:D}).
+This enhancement can be attributed to the impedance matching between the port impedance and that of the QAH edge state.
 Transmission can be enhanced to near-unity levels through optimized impedance matching and improved circuit fabrication.

-The broadband non-reciprocal response in the 450--650 MHz frequency range of the LC-resonator-coupled EMP circulator arises from the interference between phase-sensitive plasmonic and parasitic capacitance pathways.
+The broadband non-reciprocal response in the $450-650\,\mathrm{MHz}$ frequency range, observed in both the LC-coupled and uncoupled circulators, arises from interference between the phase-sensitive plasmonic pathway and the parasitic capacitance pathway.
 For the shorter edge path (port 2 to 3), two LC resonators are capacitively coupled to the EMP resonator, leading to constructive interference with the parasitic transmission.
 In contrast, for the longer edge path (port 1 to 3), the same coupling occurs; however, the increased path length induces an out-of-phase interaction with the parasitic transmission.
 This phase mismatch results in destructive interference between the plasmonic and parasitic paths, thereby reducing overall transmission.

-As the input intensity increases, a transmission dip gradually emerges, reaching a minimum at $P=-119$ dBm (Figs. \ref{fig3} h and i).
-In addition to the broad-band transmission reduction from port 1 to 3, this dip provides exceptionally high isolation, exceeding $50$ dB within a bandwidth of approximately $5$ MHz.
+For the LC-coupled-circulator, we find that increasing the input microwave power leads to the gradual emergence of a sharp transmission dip near $543.8\,\mathrm{MHz}$, which reaches its minimum at $P=-119\,\mathrm{dBm}$ (Figs. \ref{fig2} k and l).
+In addition to the broadband suppression of transmission from port 1 to port 3, this narrow resonance feature produces exceptionally high isolation, exceeding $50\,\mathrm{dB}$ within a bandwidth of approximately $5\,\mathrm{MHz}$.
+In contrast, this pronounced and narrow transmission feature is absent when the circulator operates without coupling to the LC resonators (Figs.~\ref{fig2} a--f).